Book 1: Beckham Institute for Prodigies

 It soon came to pass that they became a source of envy and disdain amongst the normal people or norms.
 And as time went on, during the next 12 years, prodigies were overshadowed by numerous, atrocious acts displayed by those among them.

 The most famous case study involving prodigies–The Rule of Five–illustrated the actions of five prodigies who wreaked havoc in the United States.
-The news of these five spread throughout the world and soon every nation created their own prodigy policies.
+The news of these five spread throughout the world and soon every nation created its own prodigy policies.

 In America, all prodigies were made to identify themselves by wearing a large red “P” on special jackets the government issued them.
-Violent protests broke out over this but eventually it was accepted by the majority of citizens.
+Violent protests broke out over this but eventually, it was accepted by the majority of citizens.